Heatblur-Simulations/f-4e-manual/src/stores/guns.md

 to ON to activate the pod.
 On the SUU-16, the Master Arm activation deploys the ram air turbine.

-Installed, the guns are boresighted along the Fuselage Reference Line.
+Installed, the guns are boresight along the Fuselage Reference Line.
 Thus, with the optical sight in air to air mode, the rounds will fall in accordance with reticle center, just as the main cannon- only with the natural offset of their respective pylon position, thus allowing for effective natural gunnery, if